Did you notice it?

 This is where you can see which other pages/targetable interests your audience “likes.”
-A big mistake people make when looking at page likes is not ensuring that they are relevant.
+A big mistake people make when looking at page likes is not ensuring they are relevant.

-In order to target the pages, you need to ensure that at least 80% of them are directly relevant.
+To target the pages, you need to ensure that at least 80% of them are directly relevant.

 Providing Value to your Audience